 For investigation of locks in the emulator we use an internal tool called lcnt (short for lock-count).
 The VM needs to be compiled with this option enabled.
-To enable this, use:
+To compile a lock-counting VM along with a normal VM, use: